Tchia: Development

-Tchia is currently being developed by a team of 12 people in Awaceb, an independent game studio based in Montreal.
-While the setting of the game was entirely fictional, it was heavily inspired by New Caledonia, a Pacific nation where the founders of Aweceb, Thierry Boura and Phil Crifo, grew up.
+Tchia was developed by Montreal-based studio Awaceb.
+The setting is fictional; it was heavily inspired by New Caledonia, a Pacific nation within the French Republic where the founders of Aweceb, Thierry Boura and Phil Crifo, grew up.
 In particular, Kanak culture was a major source of inspiration for the team.
 One of the goals for the studio was to "show what it was like exploring New Caledonia" when the two were still kids.
-Most members of the studio travelled to Lifou for two weeks to conduct research for the game, as well as showing a demo of the game to the indigenous population.
-Similar to the natives in New Caledonia, the characters in the game spoke both French and Drehu; as there were no professional voice actors who spoke Drehu, the studio had a difficult time recruiting people to record lines for the game.
+Most members of the studio travelled to Lifou for two weeks to conduct research, as well as showing a demo to the indigenous population.
+Similar to the natives in New Caledonia, the characters speak French and Drehu; as there were no professional voice actors who spoke Drehu, the studio had a difficult time recruiting people to record lines for the game.
 The character of Tchia was described to be "curious" and "a bit naïve".
 As she slowly explores the world, she gradually meets different non-playable characters and helps resolve their conflicts, breaking down the wall between different communities.
-The soul-jumping ability was also inspired by New Caledonia's folklore about shapeshifting.
+The soul-jumping ability was inspired by New Caledonia's folklore about shapeshifting.

-The team received funding from Kowloon Nights in August 2019 for the development of the game, then known as "Project Caillou".
-It will be co-published by Kepler Interactive, a publishing label jointly operated by several independent game developers including Awaceb.
-Tchia is powered by Unreal Engine.
-The game was officially announced during The Game Awards 2020.
-The game was originally set to be released in 2022, though it was ultimately delayed to 2023.
-The game is currently set to be released on March 21, 2023 for Microsoft Windows via the Epic Games Store, PlayStation 4 and PlayStation 5.
+The team received funding from Kowloon Nights in August 2019 for the development of Tchia, then known as "Project Caillou".
+It was co-published by Kepler Interactive, a publishing label jointly operated by several independent game developers including Awaceb.
+Tchia uses the Unreal Engine.
+It was announced during The Game Awards 2020.
+The game was originally set to be released in 2022; it was delayed to 2023.
+Tchia was released for Microsoft Windows, PlayStation 4 and PlayStation 5 on March 21, 2023.
+Maximum Games released the game's physical version for PS4 and PS5 on July 18, 2023.
+The Windows release was as a one year timed exclusive for the Epic Games Store and released afterwards on Steam.
+It was released on Nintendo Switch on June 27, 2024 and for Xbox Series consoles, Microsoft Store on PC, and Xbox Cloud Gaming via Xbox Game Pass on July 11, 2024.